tuyenluong/note-repo/secondBrain/Topics/Obsidian-course/COMMON - Obsidian Tutorial- Transform Your Thoughts into Organized Notes.md

 Obsidian Tutorial- Transform Your Thoughts into Organized Notes

 Agenda
-1. You need to learn Mark down syntax
+1. You need to learn Markdown syntax
 2. Features/plugins you will need
 3. Use MOC method for note-takings
 4. Syncing method